List of Kentucky supplemental roads and rural secondary highways (2000–2499): KY 2143

 Kentucky Route 2143 is a 1.238 mi rural secondary highway near Cave City in northwestern Barren County.
 The highway begins at US 31E (Louisville Road) southwest of Cave City.
 KY 2131 follows Old Happy Valley Road southeast to KY 685 (Stovall Road) near that highway's junction with KY 90 (Happy Valley Road) south of Cave City.
 The Kentucky Transportation Cabinet established KY 2143 through a February 1, 1994, official order.
 KY 2143 was originally Happy Valley Road, then designated as KY 351, which had gone from the US 31W/US 68 intersection to downtown Glasgow since the 1930s.
 In the 1950s, KY 90 was extended to include this particular road until it was rerouted to head into Cave City directly in the late 1960s or early 1970s.
 This change gave the now KY 2143 the local road name Old Happy Valley Road.

+KY 2149

+Kentucky Route 2149 is a 2.236 mi rural secondary highway in southeastern Fulton County.
+The highway begins at KY 1909 northwest of Fulton and follows Airport Road eastward, passing the Fulton Airport, to its terminus at US 51.
+The Kentucky Transportation Cabinet established KY 2149 through an April 2, 1987, official order.

+KY 2150

+Kentucky Route 2150 is a 0.677 mi rural secondary highway in the city of Fulton in southeastern Fulton County.
+The highway begins at KY 129 just east of Fulton and heads northward to its terminus at the Hickman County line.
+The Kentucky Transportation Cabinet established KY 2150 through an April 2, 1987, official order.

 KY 2161

 Kentucky Route 2161 is a 0.750 mi supplemental road in the city of Morgantown in central Butler County.
 The J-shaped route begins at the intersection of Main Street and W.G.L.
 Smith Street in downtown Morgantown next to the Butler County Courthouse and the join Confederate-Union veterans monument on the courthouse grounds.
 US 231 heads south along Main Street and west along W.G.L.
 Smith Street, and KY 2161 heads north along Main Street.
 One block north of its terminus, the highway meets the eastern end of KY 2162 (Ohio Street).
 Four blocks north, KY 2161 turns west onto Cemetery Street, which runs one way toward the west; two blocks later, the route turns south onto Ward Avenue; and two blocks further the highway reaches its terminus at the intersection of Ward Avenue and Morrison Street.